JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

-<p align="center"><em>At this stage, the vulnerable system has been identified and its services have been enumerated.
+<h3 align="center"><em>At this stage, the vulnerable system has been identified and its services have been enumerated.
 This completes the initial reconnaissance phase.
-Next, we’ll begin exploring exploitation techniques using Metasploit.</em></p>
+Next, we’ll begin exploring exploitation techniques using Metasploit.</em></h3>

 ---
 <a name="phase3"></a><h1 align="center"><strong>Phase 3 – Initial Exploitation with Metasploit</strong></h1>